 With the rise of mobile banking, neobanks, electronic trading platforms, cryptocurrency, and a wide range of other innovative fintech solutions, the financial services industry is digitizing rapidly.
 In fact, 48% of financial institutions —from banks, to mortgage brokers, to investment advisors—have already implemented fintech solutions into their long-term business strategy.
+In a world where you can purchase almost anything online and have it delivered to your door in less than 24 hours, consumers expect businesses—whether it’s their grocery store, healthcare provider, or bank—to provide seamless and engaging online customer experiences.

 When a website or mobile app is difficult to navigate, users won’t think twice before bouncing to another service.
 And consumer expectations around the performance and capabilities of online services are constantly changing.
 Therefore, gaining a competitive edge as a fintech company means building, maintaining, and continuously optimizing a human-centric, data-driven user experience (UX).